 Diplomacy aside, Rose Olive's view probably had the additional advantage of being true.
-Visitors to the President's restored birthplace in Yorba Linda learn from our volunteer docents that Hannah Milhous Nixon was a master baker.
-As expenses mounted from the illness of RN's elder brother Harold, Hannah would get up at four in the morning to make all the pies and cakes for the family market, and they always sold out early.
+Visitors to the President's restored birthplace in Yorba Linda learn that Hannah Milhous Nixon was a master baker.
+As expenses mounted from the illness of Richard's elder brother, Harold, Hannah would get up at four in the morning to make all the pies and cakes for the family market, and they always sold out early.

 At Christmastime, after services at Yorba Linda Friends Church she and her husband Frank would load up pies and sons and presents for the ride from Yorba Linda to the Whittier home of her parents, Franklin and Almira Milhous.
 (The Nixons moved to Whittier themselves in 1922.)
 Some of Hannah's siblings, and later their children, still lived at home.
 They got to open their stockings Christmas morning, but Mrs. Milhous insisted that gifts not be exchanged until family members arrived from Yorba Linda, Riverside, and Lindsay, a Quaker community in central California.

-Richard looked forward to hearing voices from his Quaker heritage during these family reunions.
+Richard looked forward to hearing echoes of his Quaker heritage during these family reunions.
 Hannah and her sisters didn't use the plain speech in their own homes -- "Is thee going today?"; "Is this thine?" -- but their mother did.
 At Christmas, she and her daughters would slip back into the plain speech, which Richard loved.

 Rose Olive, who raised her own family in her parents' house, liked to open gifts only after someone had played "Joy to the World" and everyone had sung along.
-Perhaps the pianist was RN's Aunt Jane Beeson, just in from Lindsay, or in later years her pupil Richard.
+Perhaps the pianist was the Nixon boys' Aunt Jane Beeson, just in from Lindsay, or in later years her pupil Richard.
 At least two other aunts were pianists as well.
-RN remembered that "Joy to the World" was the first song he picked out by ear on the family's Crown piano, still on display in the birthplace.
+Nixon remembered that "Joy to the World" was the first song he picked out by ear on the family's Crown piano, still on display in the birthplace.

 Ham or turkey dinner was served in the dining room, with kids at a separate table.
 It was family style at first; as the family grew, the food was set out in a buffet.
 After some of that great pie, as neighborhood fires scented the chill evening air, the grandchildren were sometimes called upon to read verses of Scripture in turn.
 One wonders if anyone in that jovial and peace-worshiping Quaker family, even Richard himself, was ever asked to read Isaiah 2:4, God's great call to beat swords into plowshares and make war no more.